supervisely-ecosystem/import-volumes-with-masks/README.md

 Import volumes in `NRRD` format with masks in `NRRD` format with semantic segmentation labels.

 # What's New

-🔥In version `1.0.2`:
+🏷️ Version `1.0.6`
+- To maintain backwards compatibility with [Export Volumes with 3D Annotations](https://ecosystem.supervisely.com/ecosystem/apps/export-volume-project) application, any Mask3D annotations that were in the project originally will be skipped during the import process.
+This enhancement is related to the new format for storing Mask3D objects geometry as `.nrrd` files in the `mask` directory.
+To learn more read [this article](https://docs.supervisely.com/data-organization/00_ann_format_navi/08_supervisely_format_volume).
+- If you want to import these masks as well, please delete the `ann` folder (if present) from the dataset folder.
+- If you want to import file `semantic_segmentation.nrrd` along the other masks, just rename it to any other name.
+In case you import only this file, it will be imported without renaming.
+This mechanism is made specifically to prevent duplication of objects during backwards compatibility.

+🔥 Version `1.0.2`
- + Object masks import as 3D shape figures, providing convenient editing options across all planes.
+ - Object masks import as 3D shape figures, providing convenient editing options across all planes.
 With this feature, you can easily manipulate object masks in various dimensions, making the editing process more intuitive and efficient.
- + Seamless Compatibility with [Export App](https://app.supervisely.com/ecosystem/apps/export-volume-project).
+ - Seamless Compatibility with [Export Volumes with 3D Annotations](https://ecosystem.supervisely.com/ecosystem/apps/export-volume-project).
 This means that projects exported with [Export App](https://app.supervisely.com/ecosystem/apps/export-volume-project) can now be directly loaded into this app without any modifications to the project folder structure.
 This streamlines your workflow, saving you valuable time and effort when transitioning between the two applications.
 But be careful with the `class2idx.json`, because this application uses its logic to work with classes, which is described in <a href="#Input-Data-Structure">Input Data Structure</a>

 # How to Run